ramadap/Community-Lifecycle/README.rst

 Description
 #############
-Please refer to "Community identity in a temporal network: A taxonomy proposal", Pereira et al., pre-print submitted to Elsevier. or to "A Taxonomy of Community Lifecycle Events in Temporal Networks", on IEEE Xplore repository.
+Please refer to "Community identity in a temporal network: A taxonomy proposal", Pereira et al., on Ecological Complexity, in press. https://ciencia.iscte-iul.pt/publications/community-identity-in-a-temporal-network-a-taxonomy-proposal/77648 or to "A Taxonomy of Community Lifecycle Events in Temporal Networks", on IEEE Xplore repository https://ieeexplore.ieee.org/document/8930777/.

 This python code uses various classes from "Syntgen: A synthetic temporal network generator with clustering and known ground truth" published in the IMA Journal of Complex Networks, https://doi.org/10.1093/comnet/cnz039.
 Syntgen code is available at https://github.com/ramadap/Syntgen

 This package is a Python system to analyse a timestamped sequence of tuples containing a node and its community.
 It outputs a printed list of community lifecycle events as described in the referenced paper.